Friday, November 1, 2013

 Link to The Dutch Letter at http://www.central.edu/alumni/newsletter/index.html.

-CENTRAL IN THE CITY — Reconnect with your Central roots without leaving home!
-Have a handful of your Central neighbors in for drinks and munchies and let the fun begin!
-The alumni office will send invitations, track your RSVPs and provide you with Central College giveaways to share with your guests.
+CENTRAL IN THE CITY — We encourage you to invite a handful of your Central College neighbors over for drinks and simple snacks, then sit back and let the fun begin!
+You’ll be amazed when you discover those who shared your Central experience living nearby.
+The alumni office will send invitations, track your RSVP’s and provide Central College giveaways to share with your guests.
 Interested?
-Email email@example.com today.
+Email firstname.lastname@example.org today.

 NEWSNOTES — We want to know what’s going on in your life!
 Share your best news in the Newsnotes section on Civitas.